AnaZonia/forest_regrowth/README.md

       - removes pixels with ages that don't match the IPCC estimates
       - removes isolated pixels (keeps only pixels within a patch of at least 1 hectare)
       - removes pixels within 10km of a biome boundary (distance_to_border_mask)
-    - reprojects and exports GEDI L2A, GEDI L4A and ESA CCI Biomass data

 - **gee_3_climate_soil.ipynb**:
     - TerraClim